 To apply for admission, potential applicants should complete the online application found at the UK Graduate School website.

-The CE Programs admit cohorts in the Fall semester only.
+The CE Programs admit cohorts in the Summer and Fall semesters.

-- Fall admission applications are due by April 1
+- Summer and Fall admission applications are due by April 1

 - an undergraduate GPA of at least 2.75, or a graduate GPA of at least 3.00